 |SW5 Older persons (over 65's) Residential Care Costs per week per resident

-Performance has improved in 2016/17 in two of our indicators and there are two where performance has declined.
-Two indicators do not have 2016/17 data available at this point.

-Compare our performance, against other councils, on the My Local Council website.

-|SW5 Older persons (over 65's) Residential Care Costs per week per resident

 Performance has improved in 2017/18 in two of our indicators and there are four where performance has declined.

 Compare our performance, against other councils, on the My Local Council website.